techidaily/site-games-able/source/_posts/a-comprehensive-guide-to-elgatos-stream-deck-range.md

  If it's plenty of customizable LCD keys you're after, the Stream Deck XL has you covered with 32 of them.
 It comes with a detachable magnetic stand, which is useful to help keep the Deck in one place on your desk, and a detachable USB-C to USB-A cable.

- Since it retails at $250, the XL is ideal for those who want to[use a Stream Deck to livestream like a pro](https://www.makeuseof.com/how-to-use-elgato-stream-deck/) and who need quick access to a large number of keys on a single page.
+ Since it retails at $250, the XL is ideal for those who want to [use a Stream Deck to livestream like a pro](https://www.makeuseof.com/how-to-use-elgato-stream-deck/) and who need quick access to a large number of keys on a single page.
 For most people, the standard MK.2 or Mini will suffice.

 ## 5. Elgato Stream Deck Pedal